cireneirbo/demo-dotenv/README.md

 * Create a `.gitignore` to follow best practices and avoid pushing unwanted files to GitHub.
 * Create a `.env-sample` file to use as an example for the future.

-Great!
-Now we have our project ready to code!

 ### Install `dotenv` Library Dependencies
 Before we start installing libraries, let's get our `package.json` file.
 * In the terminal, type: